Syndicate (1993 video game): Gameplay

 Gameplay of Syndicate involves ordering a one to four-person team of cyborg agents around cities displayed in a fixed-view isometric style, in pursuit of mission goals such as assassinating executives of a rival syndicate, rescuing captured allies, "persuading" civilians and scientists to join the player's company or killing all enemy agents.

 As the player progresses through the game, they must manage the research and development of new weaponry and cyborg upgrades.
 The player has limited funds, requiring taxation of the conquered territories.
 Over-taxed territories may revolt, resulting in the loss of that territory and requiring the replay of that mission.

 The player begins the game with pistols, progressing through increasingly destructive weaponry that includes Uzis, miniguns, flamethrowers, sniper rifles, time bombs, lasers and the destructive Gauss gun.
-In addition, the player can use items such as medikits to heal their agents, scanners to locate pedestrians/vehicles and the "Persuadertron" to brainwash the player's targets into blind obedience.
+The player can use items such as medikits to heal their agents, scanners to locate pedestrians/vehicles and the "Persuadertron" to brainwash the player's targets into blind obedience.

 Plot

 The backstory of Syndicate is contained in the manual, instead of the game itself.
 As multinational corporations gained power and influence they came to exercise direct influence over the world's governments, eventually replacing them, controlling the lives of people through commerce.
 One such "megacorp", named EuroCorp, invented the "CHIP", a device inserted into the neck which alters a person's perception of the outside world, numbing their senses to the misery and squalor around them.
 It also opened the user to suggestion and manipulation by the megacorps.
-Before long the megacorps became corrupt crime Syndicates, fighting amongst each other for monopoly over CHIP manufacturing and control over populations.
+Before long, the megacorps became corrupt crime Syndicates, fighting amongst each other for monopoly over CHIP manufacturing and control over populations.

 The game puts the player in charge of a self-named corporation in a near-future cyberpunk-style world in the year 2096.
 The teams consist of up to four cyborg agents – who, according to the game's intro cutscene, are ordinary civilians who have been captured, cybernetically enhanced and reprogrammed.
-The agents are used in a series of missions, which include assassinations, infiltration, theft and "persuasion" (using a device called a Persuadertron to capture individuals of importance, or hordes of civilians, police and others to act as cannon fodder).
-New agents can also be persuaded and added to the player's roster, to replace those who have been injured or killed.
+The agents are used in a series of missions, which include assassinations, infiltration, theft and "persuasion", using a device called a Persuadertron to capture individuals of importance, or hordes of civilians, police and others to act as cannon fodder.

+New agents can be persuaded and added to the player's roster, to replace those who have been injured or killed.
 Losing all agents results in a game over screen, as the player's corporation sets the player's control airship to self-destruct and crash.

-During the course of the game, the player establishes worldwide dominance with their established syndicate, one territory at a time, while engaging and eliminating rival syndicates (such as The Tao, Sphinx Inc., and The Castrilos) and putting down internal mutinies.
+During the game, the player establishes worldwide dominance with their established syndicate, one territory at a time, while engaging and eliminating rival syndicates (such as The Tao, Sphinx Inc., and The Castrilos) and putting down internal mutinies.
 The finale sees the squad eliminating wave upon wave of enemy agents on the Atlantic Accelerator research station: victory declares the dawn of a new empire across the Earth.